JustinJiangNext/MID-J-Search/README.md

 # MID-J Search
-Fetches and filters URLs of generated MidJourney images <br />
+Fetches, filters, and downloads MidJourney generated images <br />
 Data is from kaggle dataset: https://www.kaggle.com/datasets/ldmtwo/midjourney-250k-csv

 ## How to use